Opgørelsespraksis

 Health issues resulting from smoking, substance and alcohol abuse, physical inactivity, unhealthy eating habits, and psychosocial factors that are not work-related are not considered work-related.

-Wage gap between men and women
+Wage gap between men and women (If over 150 FTE)

 Percentage wage difference between men and women